alfert/propcheck/README.md

 * details about how to specify the property conditions are documented in `PropCheck`,
 * the basic data generators are found in `PropCheck.BasicTypes`,
-* for property testing of state-based systems take a loot at `PropCheck.StateM.DSL` for the new DSL (since PropCheck 1.1.0-rc1), which is a layer on top of `PropCheck.StateM`.
+* for property testing of state-based systems take a loot at `PropCheck.StateM.ModelDSL` for the new DSL (since PropCheck 1.1.0-rc1), which is a layer on top of `PropCheck.StateM`.
 * The new targeted property based testing approach (TBPT) employing an automated search strategy towards more interesting test data is described in `PropCheck.TargetedPBT`.